pawelqbera/FlashrrApp/README.md

 - FIXED: default collection: when searching for specific cards and decreasing the range of displayed cards to less than a page capacity - the pagination doesn't disappear
 - FIXED: app.js:782 Uncaught TypeError: Cannot read property 'parentNode' of nullremoveAddTopicLink @ app.js:782(anonymous function) @ app.js:739
 - FIXED: after closing a detailed card view, all collection cards are displayed even if the recent topic remains selected
+- FIXED: event listener has to be removed (inactive) on viewcard close

 ## Currently working on Flashrr 0.4.0, Vanilla, Spaghetti